MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 #### Disaster recovery

 The design of a disaster recovery plan depends on the types of workloads and the ability to synchronize state of those workloads between different VDC implementations.
-Ideally, most customers desire a fast fail-over mechanism, and this may require application data synchronization between deployments running multiple VDC implementations.
+Ideally, most customers desire a fast fail-over mechanism, and this may require application data synchronization between deployments running in multiple VDC implementations.
 However, when designing disaster recovery plans, it's important to consider that most applications are sensitive to the latency that can be caused by this data synchronization.

 Synchronization and heartbeat monitoring of applications in different VDC implementations requires them to communicate over the network.
 Two VDC implementations in different regions can be connected through:

+- Hub-to-Hub communication automatically built into Azure Virtal WAN Hubs across regions in the same virtual WAN.
 - VNet Peering - VNet Peering can connect hubs across regions.
 - ExpressRoute private peering when the hubs in each VDC implementation are connected to the same ExpressRoute circuit.
 - Multiple ExpressRoute circuits connected via your corporate backbone and your multiple VDC implementations connected to the ExpressRoute circuits.
 - Site-to-Site VPN connections between the hub zone of your VDC implementations in each Azure Region.

-Typically, VNet Peering or ExpressRoute connections are the preferred type of network connectivity due to the higher bandwidth and consistent latency levels when transiting through the Microsoft backbone.
+Typically, vWAN Hubs, VNet Peering, or ExpressRoute connections are the preferred type of network connectivity due to the higher bandwidth and consistent latency levels when transiting through the Microsoft backbone.

 We recommend that customers run network qualification tests to verify the latency and bandwidth of these connections, and decide whether synchronous or asynchronous data replication is appropriate based on the result.
 It's also important to weigh these results in view of the optimal recovery time objective (RTO).

 #### Disaster recovery: diverting traffic from one region to another

 Both [Azure Traffic Manager][traffic-manager] and [Azure Front Door][AFD] periodically check the service health of listening endpoints in different VDC implementations and, if those endpoints fail, route automatically to the next closest VDC.
 Traffic Manager uses real time user measurements and Domain Name System (DNS) to route users to the closest (or next closest during failure).
-Azure Front Door is a reverse proxy at over 100 Microsoft backbone edge site, using anycast to route users to the closest listening endpoint.
+Azure Front Door is a reverse proxy at over 100 Microsoft backbone edge sites, using anycast to route users to the closest listening endpoint.

 ### Summary